QuantEcon/lecture-source-py/source/rst/finite_markov.rst

 (To approximate the probability of event :math:`E`, we can simulate many times and count the fraction of times that :math:`E` occurs).

-Nice functionality for simulating Markov chains exists in `QuantEcon.py <http://quantecon.org/python_index.html>`__
+Nice functionality for simulating Markov chains exists in `QuantEcon.py <http://quantecon.org/python_index.html>`__.

-* Efficient, bundled with lots of other useful routines for handling Markov chains
+* Efficient, bundled with lots of other useful routines for handling Markov chains.

 However, it's also a good exercise to roll our own routines --- let's do that first and then come back to the methods in `QuantEcon.py <http://quantecon.org/python_index.html>`__.